rodriguesrenato/CarND-Capstone/README.md

 - **waypoint_loader.py**:
   - Remove decelerate function when loading waypoints from file, all waypoints will be set with the lane max lane speed.
   - **waypoint_loader.launch**:
-    - Increased velocity to 80 kmh
+    - Waypoints velocity set to 40 kmh.
+The `velocity` param corresponds to the maximum lane speed for the waypoints
     - It was tested successfully with 40, 80 and 100 khm.

 - **waypoint_follower**: